patricklafrance/wmfnext-shell/README.md

 }
 ```

-👉 Then, add references to the newly created `wmfnext-shared` package and start everything.
+👉 Then, add references to the newly created to the host application and both module application and start everything.
+To validate that the session is shared, follow those steps:

 1. Navigate to the login page
 2. Authenticate with "temp" / "temp"
 3. Navigate to the _"Remote1/Page 5"_ page
 4. The user name should be rendered in the page content.

-👉 The application will work fine has long as every users manually do the previous steps.
-I doubt those expections will stand with real users.
-Let's use React Router [nested routes](https://reactrouter.com/en/main/start/overview#nested-routes) to protect the routes depending on the user session by redirecting unauthenticated users to the login page.
+👉 The application is working fine as long as every users manually do the steps you just did.
+I doubt those expections are reasonable for real users.
+Let's use React Router [nested routes](https://reactrouter.com/en/main/start/overview#nested-routes) to add a authentication boundary and redirect unauthenticated users to the login page.

 ```tsx
 // host - App.jsx